F88/yonokomae/CONTRIBUTING.md

 For deployment, ensure these environment variables are configured:

-- `VITE_API_BASE_URL`: API endpoint base URL (optional, for API mode)
-- GitHub Pages requires repository settings to enable Pages deployment
+- GitHub Pages: enable Pages deployment in repository settings

+Notes:

+- `VITE_API_BASE_URL` was previously used for API mode and is no longer required.

 ## References